Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Scheduling

 The notion of staging the tournament in winter proved controversial; Blatter ruled out a January or February event because it may clash with the 2022 Winter Olympics, while others expressed concerns over a November or December event, because it might clash with the Christmas season (even though Qatar is predominantly Muslim, the players in the tournament are predominantly Christian).
 The Premier League voiced concern over moving the tournament to the northern hemisphere's winter as it could interfere with the local leagues.
 FA Chairman Greg Dyke said, shortly after he took his job in 2013, that he was open to either a winter tournament or moving the tournament to another country.
 FIFA executive committee member Theo Zwanziger said that awarding the 2022 World Cup to Qatar's desert state was a "blatant mistake", and that any potential shift to a winter event would be unmanageable due to the effect on major European domestic leagues.

 In October 2013, a taskforce was commissioned to consider alternative dates, and report after the 2014 World Cup in Brazil.
 In early 2014, FIFA Secretary-General Jerome Valcke appeared to preempt this, saying: "Frankly, I think it will happen between November 15 and the end of December because that is when the weather is more favourable.
 It's more like springtime in Europe".
-This was controversial within FIFA itself, due to a possible conflict with the Christmas season, and Vice-president Jim Boyce responded in saying that "it absolutely has not been decided as far as the executive committee are concerned.
+This was controversial within FIFA itself, due to a possible conflict with the Christmas season, and Vice-president Jim Boyce responded by saying that "it absolutely has not been decided as far as the executive committee are concerned.

 It was agreed all the stakeholders should meet, all the stakeholders should have an input and then the decision would be made, and that decision as far as I understand will not be taken until the end of 2014 or the March executive meeting in 2015.
 As it stands it remains in the summer with no decision expected until end of 2014 or March 2015".
 Another option to combat heat problems was changing the date of the World Cup to the northern hemisphere's winter, when the climate in Qatar would be cooler.
 However, this proved just as problematic as doing so would disrupt the calendar of a number of domestic leagues, particularly in Europe.